radudeacu/selection-sort/README.md

-Implementation of the Selection Sort Algorithm in JS
+Implementation of the Selection Sort Algorithm in JavaScript